dieDeMiguel/full-stack-e-commerce/README.md

 This is because the application uses the Resend service for email notifications.
 If the emails do not match, Resend will not be able to send the notification, and the purchase will fail.

-Please keep this in mind when testing the application.
+Please keep this in mind when testing the application.\
+\
+Credit Card Number for Demo Purschases: \
+Card #: 4242 4242 4242 4242 \
+Expiration Date: Any date in the future.\
+CVC: 424

 ## **Environment Variables**